Pyrenees (Gavarnie), Camargue and Toulouse

 Hours: 9am -sundown

 We caught our first Camargue bull games in a small town called Beaucaire, about 30 minutes from our base in Nimes.
 Bull games are often and plentiful in this region starting in July and August.
 Bull games are different in the Camargue region from bull fighting in that no bulls are killed.
 Ten men dressed in white try to remove ribbons from bull's horn while being pursued by the bull.
-The men would climb the sides of the rink to avoid escape the wrath of the bull.
+The men would climb the sides of the rink to escape the wrath of the bull.
 Once the ribbons are taken, men try to touch bulls head to get points.
 Each bull seems to spend a set amount of time in the rink, then leaves the rink to be replaced by another bull.
-No bulls were hurt in Cours de Camargue, just taunted.
+No bulls were hurt in Cours de Camargue, just annoyed.
 The bulls are given superstar status if he is good at preventing the ribbons from being removed from his horn.